 2004-05: Mikhnov was traded from Novosibirsk to Yaroslavl.
 Made a brief appearance in Edmonton where it was discovered by Kevin Prendergast that Mikhnov's vision was incredibly poor.
 The Oilers outfitted him with new glasses.

-2005-06: Played for Yaroslavl and had a career year.
-Mikhnov represented Russia at the Karjala Cup in Finland and also at the 2006 World Championships where he played a significant role.
+2005-06: Mikhnov played for Yaroslavl and had a career year.
+He represented Russia at the Karjala Cup in Finland and also at the 2006 World Championships where he played a significant role.

-2006-07: Began the year with the Oilers in the NHL, could not get into games and was sent down tot he AHL where he played 27 times then departed back to Russia for the remained or the year.
+2006-07: Mikhnov began the year with the Oilers in the NHL, could not get into games and was sent down tot he AHL where he played 27 times then departed back to Russia for the remained or the year.

-2007-08: Set new personal bests in assists (20) and points (34) with Yaroslavl getting to the RSL finals.
+2007-08: Mikhnov set new personal bests in assists (20) and points (34) with Yaroslavl getting to the RSL finals.
 Did not play for Russia during the World Championship as he was expected to.

 Mikhnov's skating is described as being good for his size, and scouts rave about his soft hands and puck handling skills.
 Mikhnov's size and style of play have drawn comparisons to former NHL player Dave Andreychuk.
 He is a scoring power forward in the Russian league.